True North Kitchen

 These Quick Swedish Pickled Cucumbers are best enjoyed within the first 5-7 days.
 They will still have good flavor but will begin to lose their crunch over time.

 • Make a batch of Easy Danish Remoulade Sauce.
 This zesty, traditional condiment features a unique combination of chopped pickles, capers and curry powder.
 Once you give this delicious sauce a try, it's bound to become a new favorite.
-It's perfect with fries, and SO delicious on hot dogs with pickled herring and on open sandwiches (smørrebrød) of all kinds!
+It's perfect with fries, and SO delicious on hot dogs, with these pickled herring bites and on open sandwiches (smørrebrød) of all kinds!

-• Serve them alongside Swedish meatballs (either a classic recipe or this vegetarian version).
-Don't forget the lingonberries!
+• Serve them alongside Swedish meatballs (either a classic recipe or these Vegetarian Swedish Meatballs).
+Don't forget the lingonberry sauce!

 Close up of Vegetarian Swedish Meatballs with pickles and lingonberries.